What is Kubernetes?

 Bringing open-source ingenuity to enterprises

 To make Kubernetes easier for organisations to adopt—and easier for developers to use—Microsoft has tripled the number of employees who participate in the open source project in just three years.
-Now the third-leading corporate contributor, Microsoft works to make Kubernetes more enterprise-friendly and accessible by bringing the latest learnings and best practises from working with diverse customers to the Kubernetes community.
+Now the third-leading corporate contributor, Microsoft works to make Kubernetes more enterprise-friendly and accessible by bringing the latest learnings and best practices from working with diverse customers to the Kubernetes community.

 FAQs – Kubernetes